Jorge Soler Preview, Player Props: Marlins vs. Mets

 Jorge Soler vs. Mets Preview, Player Prop Bets - September 27

-The Miami Marlins, including Jorge Soler and his .636 slugging percentage over his past 10 games, take on starter Joey Lucchesi and the New York Mets at Citi Field, Wednesday at 7:40 PM ET.
+Jorge Soler -- batting .394 in his past 10 games -- will be in action for the Miami Marlins versus the New York Mets, with Joey Lucchesi on the mound, on September 27 at 4:10 PM ET.

-He had three hits (going 3-for-5) in his last appearance against the Brewers.
+In his most recent appearance, he had three hits (going 3-for-5) against the Brewers.

 Sportsbook Promo Codes